vsicle/Multiplayer-Snake-Game/README.md

 T.A. said to make everything in one toCall method with boolean flags and that we would talk about how to swap out toCall methods tomorrow in lecture.

+Added code to capture player ID and world size from server (first two ints recieved)